 At the individual level, EM has the potential to contribute to your own development in a way that makes you more productive as a worker, better able to manage ambiguity, and be in tune with various personality and psychological characteristics.
 At the organizational level, having someone on your team with those skills will make for a better, more productive, efficient and competitive organization.
 At the societal level, EM can help provide people with the capacity to address social problems.
 They’re compelled to bring value to society where there is a gap or need.
 In fact, EM resonates in the social entrepreneurship space.
 People driven to solve social issues are in it for the impact, though it is possible to do good while doing well.

 Do you think EM can only be learned “on the job” or in experiential programs?

 Weilerstein: Is EM nature or nurture?
 Can you be trained?
-If you can be trained, it’s important to make that an opportunity that can be replicated.
+If you can be trained, it’s important to make an opportunity that can be replicated.
 Some institutions are putting a lot of resources into bringing EM into engineering programs.
 Being able to assess if people exposed to these new approaches are developing an entrepreneurial mindset has a great deal of value in both documenting what works and providing evidence that it is appropriate to include it in programs.

 Monroe-White: That brings to mind two sets of students: the ones who are drawn to entrepreneurship and seek out programs around entrepreneurial mindset, and the students who have to complete a course requirement.
 The second group is exposed to the concept, but coming in they didn’t have a desire.
 What’s the value to them?
 I would argue that being exposed to these concepts makes individuals more effective employees in any organization.
 Whether or not you’re starting your own business or running a department, the skills are applicable in both scenarios.